-The giant planet Jupiter is that really bright “star” that appears in our eastern
+The giant planet Jupiter in Gemini is the brightest “star” that currently appears

-quadrature (90° from Sun) on OCT 12.
-It commenced apparent retrograde motion on NOV
+in our evening sky.
+It commenced apparent retrograde motion on 2013 NOV 07.
+Jupiter’s

-07. Jupiter’s closest approach to Earth for this synodic cycle at 4.2105 AU will
+closest approach to Earth for this synodic cycle at 4.2105 AU occurred on 2014 JAN

 Jupiter will appear to pass near Pollux on 2014 JUN 16.
 The Moon will appear to

 pass near Jupiter on 2014 MAR 10, APR 06, MAY 4, JUN 01 & JUN 29.

 NOTE: Events in this article are geocentric in Universal Time unless otherwise noted.